plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 This is especially useful in those cases where you have a spike in traffic and want to understand what that is caused by.
 When I see a disproportionately high number of active visitors on site, I enter the realtime view and view the referral sources and the top pages.

 This can help you identify when your content is being shared on social media, when you have a new link pointing to you or when your site has been submitted to a large aggregator or niche forum.
+Then you can go and join the conversion wherever it is taking place.

 ## Referral Source